 Toxicants are manufactured harmful substances such as insecticides and many other industrial chemicals released into the environment by human activities.
 These different types of toxicants are carcinogens, allergens, neurotoxins, and endocrine disruptors.
 Exposure to toxicants can have long-term health impacts.
 The effect of toxicants on health is determined by the chemical released, the type and concentration of the chemical, and where it is found.

-The average person is exposed to thousands of chemicals in their environment each day: perfumes, cosmetics, cleaning products, water bottles, and foods can have harmful toxicants such as pesticides, herbicides to name a few.
+The average person is exposed to thousands of chemicals in their environment each day: perfumes, cosmetics, cleaning products, water bottles, and foods can have harmful toxicants such as pesticides and herbicides, to name a few.
 While you can limit your exposure to some of these toxicants, it is impossible to avoid them altogether.
 With the increased usage of toxicants, many Ithaca, New York residents may be concerned about the health effects of toxicants.

 The liver and kidneys work to filter toxicants from the blood.
-Then, the toxicants are expelled either through excretions or sweat.
+Then, the toxicants are expelled either through excretion or sweat.